zonemaster/zonemaster-backend/docs/upgrade/upgrade_zonemaster_backend_ver_8.0.0.md

 ## New dependencies

+Zonemaster::Backend requires new dependencies.
 Depending on the used OS, run the corresponding command.

 ### Centos